NCAR/GeoCAT/index.md

 **GeoCAT** is the **Geo**science **C**ommunity **A**nalysis **T**oolkit.
 GeoCAT is a collection of Python tools related to NCL (NCAR Command Language).

 GeoCAT is a product of the **National Center for Atmospheric Research's Computational and Information Systems Lab**.
 Support for GeoCAT is provided by the U.S. **National Science Foundation**.

+Visit the [GeoCAT Development Blog](blog) to read about our latest development progress.